Hessian in the spinfoam models with cosmological constant: Introduction

 The Hessian in spinfoam models is typically a large matrix, and the determinant is difficult to compute.
 There are a few results about this object.
 First, it can be explicitly computed in the case of Ponzano-Regge \cite{Kaminski:2013gaa} and Barrett-Crane models \cite{Kaminski:2013yca}.
-In the first case, it is non-degenerate, leading to the known Ponzano-Regge asymptotic \cite{Ponzano:1968se}.
-In the second case, surprisingly, there exist configurations for which the Hessian is degenerate.
+In the first case, it is non-degenerate (for geometric configurations that correspond to non-degenerate tetrahedra), leading to the known Ponzano-Regge asymptotic \cite{Ponzano:1968se}.
+In the second case, however, there exist geometric configurations for which the Hessian is degenerate {\Blue \cite{Kaminski:2013yca}.
+More precisely, the Hessian is degenerate for certain special lengths for which the map from edge lengths to face areas is not a local diffeomorphism (such configurations were described explicitly, for example, in \cite{Dittrich:2007wm})}.
 In the EPRL model, the computation of the Hessian is virtually impossible, leading to numerical studies \cite{Han:2020fil,Han:2021kll,Han:2023cen}.
-These studies suggested that the Hessian is non-degenerate at least generically.
+These studies showed that the Hessian is non-degenerate for generic situation.
 However, results from the Barrett-Crane model cast doubts on whether the determinant is always non-zero.
-Quite surprisingly, in \cite{Kaminski:2019dld} it was proven that the Hessian is non-degenerate at the critical points corresponding to non-degenerate 4-simplices in the EPRL case.
+Quite surprisingly, in \cite{Kaminski:2019dld}, it was proven that the Hessian is non-degenerate at the critical points corresponding to non-degenerate 4-simplices in the EPRL cases (both Lorentzian and Euclidean).

 This leads to a natural question: does the same property hold for the $\Lambda$-SF model?
-Importantly, the method of \cite{Kaminski:2019dld} does not include the actual computation of the Hessian, but only utilizes special properties of the action.
+Similar to the EPRL case, it is difficult to compute the determinant analytically due to the large size of the Hessian matrix.
+Non-degeneracy of the Hessian in the $\Lambda$-SF model \cite{Han:2021tzw,Han:2025mkc} was only assumed and passed some numerical tests.
+Such an assumption continued to be applied in later developments of the models \cite{Han:2023hbe,Han:2024reo,Pan:2025sut}.
+The good news is, the method of \cite{Kaminski:2019dld} does not include the actual computation of the Hessian, but only utilizes special properties of the action.
+Namely, the action therein satisfies the ``reality conditions'', allowing us to study its geometric theory using the theory of positive Lagrangians introduced in \cite{hormander1973existence}.
+This gives us the hope that similar techniques could be used in the $\Lambda$-SF model to study the Hessian in generic cases.